Financial Contrast: SiteOne Landscape Supply (NYSE:SITE) versus F45 Training (NYSE:FXLV)

-F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the better investment?
-We will compare the two businesses based on the strength of their earnings, dividends, valuation, profitability, institutional ownership, risk and analyst recommendations.
+SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the superior business?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, risk, profitability, earnings, institutional ownership and dividends.

 96.6% of SiteOne Landscape Supply shares are owned by institutional investors.
-3.2% of SiteOne Landscape Supply shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+3.2% of SiteOne Landscape Supply shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings and target prices for F45 Training and SiteOne Landscape Supply, as reported by MarketBeat.
+This is a summary of current ratings and price targets for SiteOne Landscape Supply and F45 Training, as provided by MarketBeat.

 |Sell Ratings